 How to help a loved one into addiction treatment

 Witnessing a person you care about struggle with an addiction to drugs or alcohol can be a heartbreaking experience.
 As you watch your friend or family member slowly begin to prioritise their substance of choice above all else, you will see a steady decline in their health and wellbeing, but you may feel powerless to stop their addictive behaviours.

 Additionally, you may feel hurt, angry or frustrated if your loved one’s substance misuse has negatively affected your life.
 Perhaps you have had to compensate for their inability to meet their obligations at home or work because of their substance misuse concerns.
 Or maybe you have had to miss opportunities or jeopardise your own financial stability because of your loved one’s drinking or drug addiction.
 Often, the negative consequences of a person’s addiction will spill over into all areas of their lives, even damaging relationships with the people they love.

 But in spite of this frustration, you will likely still wish to do all you can to help your loved one regain control of their life, and to see them overcome the addiction that has caused them so much harm.

 Addiction treatment: first steps

-Before you can begin a conversation about treatment with your loved one, there are some preliminary steps you must take to familiarise yourself with a few important aspects of the process.
+Before you can begin a conversation about treatment with your loved one, there are some preliminary steps to take in order to familiarise yourself with a few important aspects of the process.
 As you prepare to encourage your loved one to enter a programme to address their addiction, please consider the following:

 - Consider what substance(s) your loved one is misusing and research the ways that these substances impact the mind and body.
 In doing so, you will gain valuable insight into your loved one’s experience